 Other bays had underwater concrete blocks with spikes spaced 20 feet apart.
 Moto braggozis can fit between them, but likely need some light to see them by.

 I made changes to the Italian paratroopers.
-Instead of one 600 man batalion, I used 6 companies of 96 men, each with an 8mm HMG, 4-45mm mortars and one 81mm mortar.
+Instead of one 600 man batalion, I used 6 companies of 96 men, each with an 8mm HMG, 4-45mm mortars and one 81mm mortar (one half section with only 25-50 mortar rounds).
 An RF 3M radio with a miserable 3-5 km range was added (Not a strong point for Italy).
 I added 4 five man teams with 45mm mortars for observation drops (two with radios).
 I also used the two Libyan parachute battalions, organizing them into 400 man units with each battalion equipped with three 8mm HMG, 12-45mm mortars, and three 81mm mortars and 30 days training in their use.
 Lybian troops didn't speak Italian, read maps or able to use a compass.
 They must be landed within sight of their objective and, once they take it, cannot be moved.
-I had two months to make these changes and dropping HMG's amd 81mm mortars had been possible since 1938.
+I had two months to make these changes and parachute dropping HMG's and 81mm mortars had been possible since 1938.

 Invasion date was set for August 30, 1940.
-That date was selected to allow Vittorio Venetto to lay in its guns and train paratroopers with their new weaons.
+That date was selected to allow Vittorio Venetto to lay in its guns, Giulio Cesare to complete repairs, and train paratroopers with their new weapons.
 It could not be delayed any longer due to weather.
 New codebooks were issued for the invasion to keep British codebreakers from interferring.
-38 (not 80) moto bragozzis were assembled at Punto d'embarco Scilla in Barco, Italy as it was not being watched.
+40 (not 80) moto bragozzis were assembled at Punto d'embarco Scilla in Barco, Italy as it was not being watched.
 5 Sesia class landing ships were at Augusta, Sicily.
 Unfortunately, the date chosen corresponds closely to the HATS convoy, but I have no way of knowing that.
 Still, I do expect Admiral Cunningham to arrive within 48 hours (6:00 AM, September 1).
 He actually arrived at 12 noon.

-Prelanding, I looked for camouflaged guns (There were four towed 6" guns).
-Found none, However, there were only three hills/ridges that offered sufficient elevations and they totaled 6 possible positions for 8th battalion and two positions for 2nd Battallion.
-So I knew where to look for them.
-I found an unprotected inland OP post that would direct their fire but every manned pillbox could so.
+Prelanding, I looked for camouflaged guns (There were supposedly four towed 6" guns).
+Found none.
+Not that I would have, but there none (A site provided misinnformation of a battery of 6" mobile guns.).
+I did find an unprotected inland OP post that would direct their fire but every manned pillbox could so.

 Last edited: